Bohemia B.5: Operational history

 The B.5 kept flying until 1923 when it was owned by Chrudim J. Wiesner.
 By this time the NAG engine was completely worn out and unsafe.
 Wiesner and a test pilot from the Aero factory, Rudolf Valenta, converted the B.5 to a glider by removing the engine, modifying the front fuselage and replacing the wheeled undercarriage with skids.
 Results of attempts to fly the glider by Valenta Kbelská were mediocre due to the poor aerodynamic qualities and lack of a suitable launching area.

-No complete B.5 exists today, but the fuselage is on display at the Prague Aviation Museum, Kbely.
+No complete B.5 exists today, but the fuselage is on display at the Kbely Aviation Museum in Prague-Kbely.